caseydreier/showoff_version_this_and_then_test_it/scm/1_overview.md

 # What This Means #

-* With Distributed SCM, you don't need a server
+* With Distributed SCM, you don't need a server (sits on top of the file system)
 * Don't need a connection to the internet
 * Anyone who works with the code has the full history
-* Fast
+* Remote repositories (GitHub)

 !SLIDE bullets

 # What this _Really_ means

 * It's easy for you to set up

+!SLIDE

+# So Why Should You Use Source Control? #

+!SLIDE

+## If for nothing else, it makes your life easier.
+Really. ##

+!SLIDE bullets
+# Why? #

+* Reminds you (and others!) what you did in a project and when
+* Helps you share your code with other people (who might make it better)
+* Allows you to confidently change your code knowing you can always revert back to a working version